Protect Your Property Interests In Your Divorce

 Separate property, on the other hand, refers to any assets that a spouse owned before the marriage, obtained during the marriage by gift or inheritance, or obtained after the spouses separated.
 Separate property belongs solely to one spouse and is not subject to division at the time of the divorce.

 It is important to note that under California law, both spouses are liable for any debts incurred throughout the marriage as well.
 It does not matter which spouse actually incurred the debt.
 It also generally does not matter why the debt was incurred or whose name appears on the financial documents or credit card bills.
 Just as with assets, however, any debt incurred prior to the marriage or after the separation belongs solely to the spouse who incurred it.

 If you are going through a divorce or anticipating a divorce, you should speak to an Orange County property division lawyer who can offer you knowledgeable legal advice.
-At the Law Offices of David P. Schwarz, we work closely with forensic accountants and other specialists to make sure that any hidden assets are uncovered.
-We represent spouses in many Southern California cities, including Mission Viejo, Laguna Hills, San Clemente, Dana Point, Lake Forest, Huntington Beach, Costa Mesa, Fullerton, Yorba Linda, Orange, Irvine, and Newport Beach.
-For an appointment with a family law attorney, call us at 949-735-9266 or contact us online.
+At the Law Office of David P. Schwarz, we work closely with forensic accountants and other specialists to make sure that any hidden assets are uncovered.
+For an appointment with a family law attorney, call us at 949-296-4119 or contact us online.